2008PegaUSF/Caballero-Project0Part2Repo/README.md

 4. Delete User **and their information** Completely from the Banking App
 5. Delete ALL Users **and their information** from the Banking App

+Now go download this Repository and HAVE AT IT!